Harness Market Forces

 “By supporting GoodWeave’s mission, our guests can buy an owned-brand woven rug at Target and know they’re playing a part in eliminating child labor in the rug industry, and educating thousands of children in India.
 That’s a really big deal, and something we’re very proud of.” –Irene Quarshie, Vice President of Product Quality and Responsible Sourcing at Target

-Consumers trust that our label means that GoodWeave’s global team of field-based inspectors and social workers have verified that the item being purchased meets this Standard.
+Consumers trust that our label means that GoodWeave’s global team of field-based inspectors and social workers have verified that the item being purchased meets the GoodWeave Standard.
 They understand that certification only comes after a rigorous process of mapping, inspecting, and monitoring the entire supply chain of any product bearing the GoodWeave label.
 Producers who do not adhere to the Standard lose their status with GoodWeave.
 Each label is numbered so its origin can be traced back to the producer while protecting against counterfeit labeling.

-Today, GoodWeave boasts more than 180 licensed importers represented by thousands of retail outlets around the globe.
-More than 28 million rug and home textile products have been certified and carry the GoodWeave® label.
-As we continue to gain new partners, enter into new business sectors, and launch new awareness campaigns, these numbers will continue to grow — until we have achieved our goal of wiping out child, forced, bonded labor.
+Today, GoodWeave boasts more than 190 licensed importers represented by thousands of retail outlets around the globe.
+More than 36 million rug and home textile products have been certified and carry the GoodWeave® label.
+As we continue to gain new partners, enter into new business sectors, and launch new awareness campaigns, these numbers will continue to grow — until we have achieved our goal of wiping out child, forced, and bonded labor.